Water Crisis in Uruguay: Government Struggles to Address Drought and Drinking Water Shortage

 The agronomist engineer agreed with this Daniel Panario, director of the Institute of Ecology and Environmental Sciences of the Faculty of Sciences of the University of the Republic.
 In dialogue with Sputnik, the expert defined the situation as “catastrophic” and pointed to the Government as the main party responsible for acting late to address the crisis.

-Panario indicated that “the transfer of water from the San José River to running water for purification is something that Edgardo Ortuño [director de OSE y dirigente del Frente Amplio] He has been proposing for months and it could already be working”.
+Panario indicated that “the transfer of water from the San José River to running water for purification is something that Edgardo Ortuño [director de OSE y dirigente del Frente Amplio] He has been proposing for months and it might already be working”.

 Don’t miss the most important news